pudymody/pudymody.github.io/content/blog/2023-07-12-my-first-minigame.md

 For the sprites i used [LibreSprite](https://libresprite.github.io/), but being simple pixel art, they could probably be made in any image editor.

+The gameplay is simple.
+Two players with half of the screen each.
+Both have a current card that changes every round.
+Whenever you see your card drawn in the middle tap your side and score a point.
+If you see your opponent's, tap and steal a point.
+Tap when there is another card and lose a point.

 I think i dont have anymore to say. **[Go play it](https://pudymody.github.io/minigames/src/dom)**